 Lending standards are much tighter than they used to be, but if you can meet the requirements, most banks will be happy to refinance your mortgage.
 The three basic criteria are:

 - Your credit score.
 You’ll generally need a score of at least 620 to even be considered for a loan—and at least 740 to get the best interest rates.
-To get your real credit score, head over to myFico.com.
-It is critical to know your score and you need to know the REAL one.
-FICO is the score that all lenders use so don’t waste your time on all the others.
+To get your FREE triple credit score, head over to GoFreeCredit.com.
+It is critical to know your score and you need to know all three of them.

 - Your debt-to-income ratio, or DTI.
 Mortgage lenders want your DTI to be less than 38%.
 That is, your monthly mortgage payments shouldn’t total more than 38% of your monthly pre-tax income.